Small business revolution

 - Invest in roads and broadband to build a state where workers and companies want to move, and where we are constantly growing the next generation of entrepreneurs, because good infrastructure helps attract and grow all types of businesses, including small businesses.
 See our full plans to Fix the Roads, and expand Broadband for details.

-- Start a State Bank (see our upcoming plan) to offer greater access to capital for small businesses and infrastructure projects.
+- Start a State Bank to offer greater access to capital for small businesses and infrastructure projects.

 - Create 100 Entrepreneurial Schools.
 We will broadly invest in public education so our kids get the support they need to become productive, creative worker.
 Specifically, we’ll also train up a generation of entrepreneurs.
 EntreEd, the nation’s leading entrepreneurship education program, was founded in West Virginia.
 We will work with EntreEd, educators, small business owners, and private foundations to set the goal of making 100 West Virginia public schools certified as “America’s Entrepreneurial Schools” in the next 5 years.

 - Level the playing field for small businesses.
 Big out-of-state companies have rigged the economic game to undercut small businesses.
 We will make big corporations, especially big out-of-state corporations, pay their fair share--so that small businesses can compete:

 - Increase corporate income tax rate from 6.5% to 9%, bringing in $57 million in revenue.